Skip to main content

 Understanding the relevant laws governing your case is vital.
 For example, if you’re attending an NCAT hearing regarding tenancy disputes, you’ll want to be familiar with the Residential Tenancies Act 2010 (NSW).
 For cases involving administrative law, knowing key provisions of the Administrative Decisions Tribunal Act 1997 (NSW) or related legislation can be instrumental.

 While you don’t need to be a legal expert, having a basic understanding of the applicable legislation can strengthen your case.
 You can also refer to these laws during your hearing to back up your arguments.
-Legal websites, such as LawAccess NSW or Legal Aid NSW, offer accessible resources to help you understand the laws affecting your case.
+Trusted legal resources such as Legal Aid NSW and LawAccess NSW provide accessible guidance.

 Consider Seeking Legal Advice

-Although NCAT is designed to be a more informal and accessible forum for dispute resolution, it can still be complex, particularly for individuals unfamiliar with the legal process.
+Although NCAT is designed to be a more informal and accessible forum for dispute resolution, it can still be complex, particularly for individuals unfamiliar with the legal process, and this is where guidance from Sydney NCAT lawyers can be valuable.
 You have the right to represent yourself, but if the matter is complicated or the stakes are high, it’s advisable to seek legal assistance.

 Organise Your Documents for the Hearing